 Taste-wise, it fits the bill.
 It’s sweet, rich and loaded with chocolate flavor in every bite.

-How to make vegan chocolate cake from scratch
+How to make a vegan chocolate cake

-This moist chocolate cake is seriously foolproof- You probably have all the ingredients in your pantry right now!
+This moist vegan chocolate cake is seriously foolproof- You probably have all the ingredients in your pantry right now!

 Be sure to read ahead and see any ingredient substitutions options tested.

 - All-purpose flour– You can use regular all-purpose flour or gluten-free all-purpose flour.
 I opted to use the latter, to keep this recipe gluten-free.